Yongjin-L/AERA93-GradNetwork/Readme.md

 ### Deployment

-The `_site/` directory contains the static output and can be deployed to any static host (e.g., GitHub Pages, Netlify).
+The `_site/` directory contains the static output and is deployed at GitHub Pages.
 For GitHub Pages from `main`:

 1. Render locally: `quarto render`
 2. Serve `_site/` via Pages (e.g., set Pages to use the `/_site` folder from the `main` branch) or publish with Quarto: